reafian/encoder/README.md

 ## Obvious things to do
-1 - Use mediainfo to find non-English languages and use different handbrake profile 2 - Get TV directory / non-standard directories working 3 - Maybe ignore -pt1 / -pt2 files?
+1 - Use mediainfo to find non-English languages and use different handbrake profile 2 - Get TV directory / non-standard directories working 3 - File specific transcoding
+4 - Maybe ignore -pt1 / -pt2 files?